Transvelo/docs/gitbook/pizzaro/installation/installing_plugins.md

 * **[YITH WooCommerce Product Add-Ons](https://wordpress.org/plugins/yith-woocommerce-product-add-ons/)** — Allow your customers to customize your products by adding new options such as input boxes, dropdowns or checkboxes.

+* **[WP Store Locator](https://wordpress.org/plugins/wp-store-locator/)** — An easy to use location management system that enables users to search for nearby physical stores.

 ## Installation